xDaryamo/puccini/wrappers/python/README.md

 Note that we currently only support installation on 64-bit Linux.

-The [`setup.py`](setup.py) is designed to fetch what it needs from the Internet: it will fetch a Go compiler, fetch the Puccini sources, and then build the shared library.
-So there are no special prerequisites to install it.
+The latest stable version is published on [PyPI](https://pypi.org/project/puccini/).
+To install:

+    pip install puccini

-For example, to install the latest development version via [pip](https://pip.pypa.io/):
+To install the latest development version from GitHub:

     pip install git+https://github.com/tliron/puccini#subdirectory=wrappers/python